Vinyl Flooring Services

 Vinyl is waterproof as it is made out of PVC, polyvinyl chloride, a synthetic polymer of plastic However, the water resistance feature of the flooring is affected by the quality of the installation.
 For instance, if you choose waterproof vinyl plank flooring, there will be multiple seams as the planks will be installed side by side.
 If the installation is not done correctly, the seams will have spaces to let moisture and water seep in.

 So, if you are planning to install kitchen or bathroom vinyl flooring, you can opt for groutable vinyl tile or vinyl sheet so that there are no gaps to let moisture and water through to mar your flooring.

 Advantages and Disadvantages of Vinyl Flooring

-The advantages and disadvantages of vinyl flooring are dependent on the type of vinyl flooring you choose and the quality of the flooring.
+The advantages and disadvantages of vinyl flooring are dependent on the type of vinyl flooring you choose, the quality of the flooring and installation.